How much can I expect to get paid?

 If you fit the above criteria we would love to hear from you!
 Filling out the Nanny Application form on this website will start the ball rolling.
 From there we will call and chat through your application, interview, reference and police check, and then write a profile on you which we send to the families.
 We take special note at this stage of what type of role you are looking for to ensure we find you the perfect family.

-Once you have passed our checks you will be eligible to be put forward for jobs we are currently filling (these are displayed on our website under vacancies).
-Not all positions make it onto the vacancies notices, as we often know exactly who we think would suit the role and contact nannies straight away.
+Once you have passed our checks you will be eligible to be put forward for jobs we are currently filling (these are displayed on our website under Jobs).
+Not all positions make it onto the jobs notices, as we often know exactly who we think would suit the role and contact nannies straight away.
 We will contact you if we have a role that we think you would be perfect for.
 When you have agreed that you would like to be put forward for a role, we send your profile to the family.
 They are then responsible for contacting you for the interview stage.
 If circumstance change with regards to the type of work you are looking for, we appreciate you keeping us informed.

 What is the interview process?